 FREE AT LAST

-How Did Caitlin Coleman and Her Family Escape the Taliban?
+How Did Caitlan Coleman and Her Family Escape the Taliban?

 President Trump says his tough policies won the freedom of Coleman, her husband Joshua Boyle, and their three kids.
 But a lot went on behind the scenes.

 ISLAMABAD—It’s been five long years since American Caitlin Coleman and her Canadian husband Joshua Boyle were taken hostage by a Taliban-affiliated group while they were hiking in Afghanistan.
 Caitlin was pregnant at the time, and while in captivity that boy and two more were born.
 But on Thursday, news came at last that all had been released.

 “Words escape me in the joy I feel that Joshua, Cait, and the precious children have all been saved and will be returned home to be reunited with our families,” Boyle’s aunt, Kelli O’Brien, emailed The Daily Beast.
 “We never gave up in our prayers that one day they would come back home to their family that loves and missed them so dearly.
 Thank you to everyone involved in the rescue and those who helped to continue to give us hope during this unbelievable time.
 We must thank God for this most blessed mercy.”

 But the precise how and why of the release, as so often in hostage cases, remains obscure.

 Even before official news of the family’s freedom came out on Thursday morning, President Donald Trump was hinting on Thursday night that his tough-guy approach to South Asia’s conflicts, outlined in his August 21 statement about strategy in Afghanistan, was showing results.
 “We can no longer be silent about Pakistan's safe havens for terrorist organizations,” he declared.